akostrik/stage_telegram_python/README.md

 5) Server vue.js displays the results to the user in the form of a graph of the channels, where every summit contains the id of the channel and its trust coefficient, and every edge is the measure of similarity of two concerned channels

 Simultaneously, the learning service is working:
-1) Server 2, via public API that it provides, propose to the user to correct the previous responses of OpenAI
+1) Server 2, via public API that it provides, proposes to the user to correct the previous responses of OpenAI
-2) As soon as the user provides the corrected examples, server 2 put it to the database
+2) As soon as the user provides the corrected examples, server 2 puts it to the database
 3) Server 1 attaches these corrected examples to every new OpenAI request (in the limit of examples)

 ### The same scheme of the appication in programming languages